**Alt text:** A close-up of a wall calendar showing days of the week and numbers, with certain dates highlighted in yellow.

 Deciding firmly upon the Da Vinci Code of Project Management

 In the labyrinthine world of project management, preparing a sensible timeline might as well be deciphering a urbane puzzle—the famed Da Vinci Code of our profession.
-Although Hollywood can afford Tom Hanks to crack cryptic messages, project managers must rely on their skill in the age-old art of scheduling, being affected by anticipated and unforeseen hurdles with the precision of a neurojumpon on espresso.
+While Hollywood can afford Tom Hanks to crack cryptic messages, project managers must rely on their skill in the age-old art of scheduling, navigating anticipated and unforeseen hurdles with the precision of a neurojumpon on espresso.

 Fundamentally, scheduling rises above mere time manipulation, progressing into a covering story of expectations, transmission, and (let’s face it) boundless optimism.
 Every project manager has at some point crafted a timeline with the same misguided bravado as a college student pulling an all-nighter, believing they can accomplish Herculean tasks in record time.
 Spoiler alert: it usually involves over one round of caffeine.